I feel like I am playing a small yet important part in tackling the climate emergency

 Why did you choose to study International Development at the University of Sheffield?

-Having already studied my undergraduate degree in the Geography department (BA Geography), I knew the staff were friendly, dedicated and world-leading specialists in their relevant fields, and honestly could not see myself going anywhere else!
+Having already studied my undergraduate degree in the School of Geography and Planning (BA Geography), I knew the staff were friendly, dedicated and world-leading specialists in their relevant fields, and honestly could not see myself going anywhere else!
 I really liked the emphasis the course put on learning about social and environmental justice in the context of international development, in addition to the unique placement-based dissertation, which gave me a chance to work with a partner organisation in the Philippines to investigate the impact COVID-19 had upon informal settlements in Metro Manila.

 What has your career path been since graduation?